 The Beatles' final two shows in Melbourne, Australia took place on this day.

-On The Beatles' second night of performances in Melbourne, Australia, they gave two concerts at the city's Festival Hall.
+On this, The Beatles' second night of performances in Melbourne, Australia, they gave two concerts at the city's Festival Hall.